Find out what soccer goal size you need. Soccer goal dimensions vary by age group and skill level.

 Youth soccer layers that are 4 years old can use a net that is 5 to 10 feet wide, but the preferred size is really closer to the 5 foot width at the most.

 Have you ever wondered how big a beach soccer goal is?
 Goals for beach soccer are only slightly smaller than their full-sized turf counterparts.
 They are 7.25 feet tall and 18 feet wide.
-This makes it a little bit easier on a goalie to cover the goal mouth despite the touch task of quick diving saves in the loose sand.
+This makes it a little bit easier on a goalie to cover the goal mouth despite the tough task of quick diving saves in the loose sand.